Discover Castle Rock

 Please note: You may qualify for reimbursement for your field trip costs through PassPORTS, a California State Parks project focused on increasing equitable and sustainable access for K-12 communities.
 Learn more about PassPORTS.

 Just because you can’t come to the park doesn’t mean you can’t experience it!
 Students can explore the natural wonders of Castle Rock State Park from the comfort of their own classroom, and can even take a virtual hike guided by our staff interpreter to Castle Rock, the park’s namesake rock formation.
 Our virtual field trips focus on the park's distinctive geology but also touch on subjects including Native American peoples, local wildlife, and modern human impacts to our ecosystems.

-Kids2Parks is an innovative park-equity program to bring students from Title 1 schools to State Park field trips for free.
+Kids2Parks is an innovative park-equity program to bring students from Title 1 schools to State Park field trips.
 The program, a partnership between California State Parks and Friends of Santa Cruz State Parks, increases the number of students who have visited a state park or beach by reducing barriers to access.
 The program offers transportation funding for field trips to select Title 1 schools in Santa Cruz, San Mateo, and Santa Clara counties.
-For more information and to apply please visit www.thatsmypark.org/k2p.
+For more information, and to apply, please visit www.thatsmypark.org/visit/k2p.